Higgs interference effects in top-quark pair production in the 1HSM: Results

 \subsection{Sensitivity estimates to BSM effects}

 Based on the obtained NLO cross sections for the 1HSM benchmarks we can estimate the sensitivity of current and future LHC runs in excluding these BSM scenarios.
 Within each invariant mass window as defined in table~\ref{table:masswindows} we consider $|S| / \sqrt{B} = \sqrt{\mathcal{L}} \, |\sigma_S| / \sqrt{\sigma_B}$ as a naive estimate for the significance from Poisson statistics \cite{Barlow:1993}, where $\sigma_S$ and $\sigma_B$ are the cross sections integrated over the appropriate $M_{t\bar{t}}$ window, and $\mathcal{L}$ is the integrated luminosity of the considered LHC scenario.
 In particular, we consider the full LHC Run 2 data sample corresponding to an integrated luminosity of $\mathcal{L} = 139 \text{ fb}^{-1}$~\cite{ATLAS:2019pzw}, the projected integrated luminosity for LHC Run 3 of $\mathcal{L} \approx 300 \text{ fb}^{-1}$, and of $\mathcal{L} \approx 3000 \text{ fb}^{-1}$ for the future high luminosity (HL-LHC) upgrade \cite{ZurbanoFernandez:2020cco}.
-As signal cross section $\sigma_S$ we consider the entire Higgs contribution including $h_1$ and $h_2$ (and their interference) and the Higgs-QCD interference.
-As background $\sigma_B$ we consider the QCD continuum.
+As signal cross section $\sigma_S$ we consider the deviation of the 1HSM cross section from the SM cross section.
+The 1HSM contributes the entire Higgs contribution including $h_1$ and $h_2$ (and their interference) and the Higgs-continuum interference.
+The subtracted SM contribution includes the SM Higgs and its continuum interference.
+We note that the continuum $t\bar{t}$ contribution cancels in the signal cross section.
+In this context, we point out that neglecting the SM subtraction when computing the signal cross section would result in a significant overestimation of the considered significances, as suggested by figure~\ref{fig:ratio}.
+For $M_{h_2}=700$ GeV, the amplification exceeds a factor $10$.
+As background $\sigma_B$ we consider the full SM cross section including the SM Higgs cross section, the QCD continuum cross section and the SM Higgs-continuum interference.
 The fiducial cross sections for the Higgs signals are mostly negative due to sizable Higgs-QCD interferences.
 Therefore we pragmatically consider the absolute value in the significance estimate.
+The results are shown in table~\ref{table:masswindows}.\footnote{Due to a log-based bin partitioning, the precise windows are given by [$601.9$, $791.8$], [$908.1$, $1115.5$], [$1194.6$, $1607.8$] and [$1065.6$, $1802.3$] GeV, respectively.}